Easter around the World: EFL Classroom Activities

 Join a global community of over 200,000 TEFL teachers working throughout the world!
 Enrol me!

-While it might seem like Christmas was just yesterday, it’s that time of year again when we are bombarded with chocolate eggs and eggs-tremely bad puns!
-Holidays and special occasions are great to introduce into the English as a foreign language (EFL) classroom for a change from the curriculum, including ideas for Easter EFL classroom activities.
+While it might seem like Christmas was just yesterday, it’s that time of year again when we are bombarded with chocolate eggs and eggs-tremely bad puns.
+Holidays and special occasions are great to introduce into the English as a foreign language (EFL) classroom for a change from the curriculum.
+There are loads of eggs-ellent ideas for Easter classroom decorations and activities, which can easily be adapted for the TEFL classroom.

 Easter around the world

 The world’s largest Easter celebration, which lasts one week, takes place in Guatemala.
-It celebrates the Passion, the Crucifix and the Resurrection of Jesus Christ with marches and floats.
+It celebrates the passion and crucifixion of Jesus Christ with marches and floats.
 In preparation for the marches, the streets are covered in flowers, sawdust, fruit and sand to resemble a colourful carpet.
 On Easter Sunday the celebration turns joyous.
 Fireworks are used to celebrate the resurrection of Jesus.

 In Sweden, children wear old clothes to dress up as witches.
-They walk around the neighbourhood and trade artwork for sweets and chocolates.
+They walk around the neighbourhood and trade homemade pictures and paintings for sweets and chocolates.

 In some countries in North Western Europe, bonfires are lit on Easter Sunday and Monday.